 The finding demonstrates qualities that go far beyond benefiting bones: "Vitamin D has a notable effect on reducing the risk of death," explains Tarek Haykal, author of the study and physician at Michigan State University.

-While showing no evidence of vitamin D's ability to avoid cancer in healthy subjects, the research still provides important and reliable results for those already affected, examining as many as 79.000 patients undergoing a randomized intake of vitamin D.
+Although it does not show evidence of the ability of vitamin D to prevent cancer in healthy subjects, the research nevertheless provides important and reliable results for those who are already affected, examining 79.000 subjected patients to a random intake of vitamin D.

-"The difference in the death rate between the placebo and vitamin D groups was really significant," concludes Haykal.
+“The difference in mortality rate between the groups that took the placebo and those that took vitamin D was really significant,” concludes Haykal.

-It will now be necessary to refine research and results: it remains to be understood how much vitamin D dosage is optimal for best results, and how long this protection extends to patients.
+It will now be necessary to refine research and results: we still need to understand how much vitamin D dosage is optimal to obtain better results, and how much it extends in time this protection on patients.

-"All we currently know is that 3 years of employment are enough to achieve an increase in life expectancy."
+“All we currently know is that 3 years of intake is enough to get an increase in life expectancy.”

-Waiting to know even more details on the benefits, Haykal still suggests to doctors and oncologists to prescribe vitamin D, because "in the face of safe beneficial properties it has very few side effects".
+While waiting to know even more details on the benefits, Haykal still suggests that doctors and oncologists prescribe vitamin D, because "despite its certain beneficial properties, it has very few side effects".

 Source: Michigan State University